As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 What are Carrier Oils for Essential Oils?
 What Do They Do?

-Carrier oils are basically pure vegetable oils that are obtained by cold-pressing the fatty portions of the plant, usually the nuts, kernels, or seeds.
+Carrier oils are base oils or vegetable oils that are rich in essential fatty acids.
+They are obtained by cold-pressing the fatty portions of the plant, usually the nuts, kernels, or seeds.

-Essential oils are concentrated extracts obtained from the leaves, stems, and roots of various plants.
-When applied to the skin in their pure undiluted form, they are very potent and cause skin irritation.
+Essential oils are highly concentrated extracts obtained from the leaves, stems, and roots of various plants.
+When applied topically in their pure undiluted form, these highly potent oils can trigger adverse reactions.

 By themselves, carrier oils contain ingredients that moisturize and nourish the skin.
 When you use carrier oils with essential oils, you get the skin-nourishing benefits of both.